-- Using case studies, consider how preservation conditions and site formation processes both constrain and inform interpretation of archaeological evidence. - Compare and contrast the historical relationship between geology and archaeology, on the one hand, and anthropology and archaeology, on the other.

-- Problematise the definition and conceptualisation of archaeological 'cultures'. - What are the different ways in which we might approach landscape archaeology?
+- Assess the ongoing colonial legacies of archaeology as a discipline. - Using case studies, consider how preservation conditions and site formation processes both constrain and inform interpretation of archaeological evidence. - Compare and contrast the historical relationship between geology and archaeology, on the one hand, and anthropology and archaeology, on the other. - Problematise the definition and conceptualisation of archaeological 'cultures'. - What are the different ways in which we might approach landscape archaeology?
 How do these approaches challenge the traditional notion of 'archaeological sites'? - Assess the potential and limitations of different methodologies for reconstructing production techniques and movement of objects. - Using case studies, assess how new dating techniques and applications have led to re-interpretation in archaeology. - Why is food important in archaeological accounts of the past, and how can we infer the nature of diet and food-related practices?